rpocklin/scroll-to-top/README.md

 than others, so adjust it using the **More load** / **Less load** links at the top, or just hack the URL parameter `load=?` where _higher = more load_.

+The advantage of this is you can browse to your target browser (with your target hardware) and test the different scrollers yourself, and customise the loads to simulate your app.

 ### Notes
 AFAIK everything included in here is open source, if you have any issues please [contact me](mailto:rpocklin@gmail.com).